composer/composer/doc/03-cli.md

 * **--ignore-platform-req:** ignore a specific platform requirement (`php`, `hhvm`, `lib-*` and `ext-*`) and skip the [platform check](07-runtime.md#platform-check) for it.
   Multiple requirements can be ignored via wildcard.
+* **--strict-psr:** Return a failed status code (1) if PSR-4 or PSR-0 mapping errors are present.
+Requires --optimize to work.

 ## clear-cache / clearcache / cc